-Join us for a Congregational Conversation following worship on March 14 via cvuus zoom when we will be asking attendees to talk about worship during the COVID pandemic, what lessons have we learned and how they feel about when we should be getting together again.
+Thanks to those who joined us for a Congregational Conversation following worship in March when we talked about worship during the COVID pandemic, what lessons have we learned and how we feel about when we should be getting together again.
 Would/should we use more technology in future services?
 Are people getting vaccinated?
 Would they feel comfortable with in-person worship services if everyone was vaccinated?
 Would we still need to be masked and maintain social distancing?
-Please share your perspective on all things worship, especially related to the COVID pandemic.
-Led by Council of Ministries.

 As we continue into 2021, with an ongoing pandemic, we are each facing new challenges: changes to our health, our lives, our relationships, our homes, and our work.
 With physical distancing, all of us are more isolated.
 Many experiences are new and difficult.
 We know CVUUS has a place in your life, and we want it to be the most spiritually supportive it can be for you now, this year.
 Never before has connection meant so much.

 Council of Ministries Co-Conveners Jean Terwilliger and Lise Anderson

 Ministry Teams Look to Try New Ways of Engaging During Covid